 - Stack Sensors If unchecked, each selected Sensor generates different graphs.
 If checked, all selected Sensors generate single graphs that contain combined data - Stack Decoders When is checked, the graphs will contain data from all selected decoders - Stack IPs Un-check this option if you want a different traffic graph displayed for every IP address contained in the IP class or IP Group.
 Use carefully because when this option is used with a /24 CIDR then 256 traffic graphs are displayed, one for each IP address in the "C" class - Stack Conflicts If decoders can be included one within the other (e.g. TOTAL contains TCP that contains HTTP and HTTPS), the graph will display stacked decoders to show the most specific ones.
 This generates both accurate and intuitive traffic graphs.
 In the example, TOTAL will show as TOTAL OTHER and TCP as TCP OTHER.
 But when you select TCP, HTTP and TCP+SYN as decoders, then the TCP+SYN decoder can be included both in TCP and HTTP, thus generating a decoder conflict.
-Check this to stop detecting conflicts between decoders, but keep in mind that graphs might not be as accurate
+Check this to stop detecting conflicts between decoders, but keep in mind that graphs might not be as accurate - Stack Recursively When is checked, subnet graphs can be created contained IPs graphs.

-The number of decoders, Data Units and aggregation types can be modified in the Storage & Graphs Configuration, see page 24.
+The number of decoders, Data Units and aggregation types can be modified in the Storage & Graphs Configuration, see page 25.